aldoraine04/House-Prices-Advanced-Regression-Techniques/README.md

 # House-Prices-Advanced-Regression-Techniques
 This repository contains the solution of the House Prices: Advanced Regression Techniques competition of Kaggle.
 It will give you 0.11+ score in the leaderboard.

-# To know more aboutthecompetition please follow the link: https://www.kaggle.com/c/house-prices-advanced-regression-techniques
+# To know more about the competition please follow the link: https://www.kaggle.com/c/house-prices-advanced-regression-techniques

 # Install: